CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk-5.md

 ### How Illinois Bet on Video Gambling and Lost

 A great lengthy story from ProPublica about gambling in Illinois.
 This is one part of a multipart story and it has just a few visualizations in it.
-Bit I included it because I want to talk about those.
+This is great work by ProPublica and I love their lengthy (data) stories and use of visuals and visualizations.

 > Legalizing video poker and slots was supposed to generate billions of dollars for the state.
 A decade later, that hasn’t happened.
 Now, legislators want to double down on gambling.